Rebolon/ngx-address-data-gouv/projects/lib/README.md

 # NgAddressDataGouv

-The aim of this project is to provide a web custom elements with an autocomplete input that consume the API of https://geo.api.gouv.fr
 With this component you can fill an french address that will be validated against official geo.api.gouv.fr.

-You may also import the library to use the component inside your angular project.

 ## Usage

-### All application

 You only need to require the javascript files in your html template like this: